 What Does Timber Thinning Involve?

 Our team will make an initial trip to your property to create a plan for thinning your standing timber.
-We’ll figure out which trees need to be trimmed or cut down and decide what to do with any timber we cut down.
+We’ll figure out which trees need to be cut down and decide what to do with any timber we cut down.

 When to Thin Standing Timber